MrYsLab/s3-extend/docs/under_the_hood.md

  Each
  Extension Server utilizes a unique instance of the [WebSocket Gateway](https://mryslab.github.io/python_banyan/#additional_gateways/#websocket-gateway).
- It provides a communication channel between the Scratch 3 editor running in the browser, and the Python code interacting with microcontroller hardware.
+ It provides a communication channel between the Scratch 3 editor running in the browser and the Python code interacting with microcontroller hardware.
 A unique IP port number is assigned to each WebSocket Gateway.